Azure/azure-sdk-for-java/sdk/healthinsights/azure-health-insights-radiologyinsights/README.md

 [Health Insights][health_insights] is an Azure Applied AI Service built with the Azure Cognitive Services Framework, that leverages multiple Cognitive Services, Healthcare API services and other Azure resources.

-Radiology Insights is a model that aims to provide quality checks as feedback on errors and inconsistencies (mismatches) and ensures critical findings are identified and communicated using the full context of the report.
+[Radiology Insights][radiology_insights_docs] is a model that aims to provide quality checks as feedback on errors and inconsistencies (mismatches) and ensures critical findings are identified and communicated using the full context of the report.
 Follow-up recommendations and clinical findings with measurements (sizes) documented by the radiologist are also identified.
+[Product Documentation][product_documentation]

 ## Getting started